 Drone services are becoming increasingly popular as a tool used by home inspectors for roof inspections to replace traditional methods like a physical roof inspection.

-At Metro City Roofing, we believe nothing beats a physical inspection, when conditions allow.
-There’s nothing like being on a roof and a qualified inspector’s touch and feel for hail impact marks or dents in matting.
-There are times when a roof inspection is valuable, so let’s discuss in more details.
+At Metro City Roofing, we believe nothing beats a physical inspection when conditions allow.
+There’s nothing like being on a roof and having a qualified inspector’s touch and feel for hail impact marks or dents in matting.

 What Does a Roof Inspection Include?

-- Evaluate the overall rooftop appearance including any missing, broken, or damaged shingles or tiles; for metal roofing, this can include dimples caused by hailstones
+- Evaluate the overall rooftop appearance, including any missing, broken, or damaged shingles or tiles; for metal roofing, this can consist of dimples caused by hailstones

 - Look for any areas of missing or damaged flashing vents and pipes; this can include rust or cracks which impact your roofing systems ability to prevent water damage